 3. Unit is Uninhabitable

-According to Mississippi state law (§ 89-8-23), landlord duties to provide habitable premises include the following:
+According to Mississippi state law (Miss.
+Code § 89-8-23), landlord duties to provide habitable premises include the following:

 - Maintenance.
 Maintain the dwelling unit including the plumbing, and heating and cooling system.
 They should be in the same condition as at the inception of the lease, unless the plumbing, heating and/or cooling system is damaged as a result of the deliberate or negligent actions of the tenant.